How we earn our money

 This modular structure allows for a high degree of customization, enabling policyholders to align coverage levels with their expected treatment needs and budget.

-In addition to private health insurance, Allianz offers dental supplementary insurance for individuals covered under statutory health insurance, such as MeinZahnschutz 70, 90, and 100.
-These plans provide essentially the same scope of benefits as the dental modules in private health insurance.
+The supplementary dental plans reimburse different shares of dental prosthetics, dental treatment, and orthodontic costs depending on the selected tariff.
 Professional teeth cleaning is covered at 100% without frequency limits, which is not standard across all insurers.
-Certain cosmetic treatments, such as bleaching, are also included within defined limits.
+Certain cosmetic treatments, such as bleaching, are also included within defined limits in higher-tier plans.

 Vision benefits are directly integrated into private health insurance tariffs, typically covering visual aids such as glasses with fixed reimbursement limits (€500 to €1,000 over a period of 36 months, depending on the tariff).
 For statutory health insurance members, vision-related benefits are available through ambulatory supplementary insurance plans such as AmbulantPlus and AmbulantBest, which extend coverage for visual aids and additional outpatient services.